Nischall01/EasyTo-Do/Readme.md

 ### Expanding/Collapsing Task Properties

 * Right-click inside the Task List Box: Right-click anywhere inside the task list box to expand or collapse task properties.

+### Adding a Task

+* Write down the task in the bottom text box and press Enter to add a new task to the list.

+### Deleting a Task

+* Select the task you want to delete.
+Click the Trash icon within the Task Properties or Simply press the Delete key to delete the task.

+### Adding Reminder

+* Left click the 'Add Reminder' button: Make sure the Task properties is expanded and the task is selected.
+Left-click the 'Add Reminder' button within the Task Properties, set your desired settings, and click the 'Set' button or press Enter to add a reminder.

+### Removing Reminder

+* Right click the 'Add Reminder' button: Make sure the Task properties is expanded and the task is selected.
+If the selected task has a reminder set, the reminder time will be displayed on the button.
+Right click the button and click the 'Remove' popup option to remove the reminder.